 From time to time, everyone has felt that sudden dizziness when standing up.
 Maybe you haven’t eaten in a while, or you’ve been lying down and didn’t take your time getting up.
-For people with photophobia and light sensitivity dizziness, this can be brought on by bright light or certain types of light.
-And it’s not just occasional, but a daily battle.
+For people with photophobia and light sensitivity, dizziness can be brought on by bright light or certain types of light.
+And it’s not just occasional, but can be a daily battle.

 The room spins.
 You feel unsteady on your feet.
 You aren’t sure which direction you’re looking.
-Adding dizziness and lightheadedness to your unique mix of symptoms makes photophobia even more of a pain.
+Adding dizziness and lightheadedness to your unique mix of symptoms makes photophobia even more of a hassle.

 In this article, we’ll discuss where light sensitivity dizziness comes from.
 We’ll explore how and why it may affect you, and most importantly, what you can do about it.

 There is a pretty strong connection between light sensitivity and dizziness.
 Many people with light sensitivity also suffer from associated conditions like vestibular migraine, Meniere’s Disease, post-concussion syndrome, or symptoms stemming from a traumatic brain injury; all of which may bring on dizziness.
 Let’s take a look at each one of them.

 Vertigo isn’t a medical condition of its own, but rather a symptom brought on by certain medical conditions.
 We’re covering it here because of its prevalence and association with light sensitivity dizziness.

 Vertigo makes you feel like you or everything around you is spinning or in motion.
 Vertigo can be minor and feel more like a slight lightheadedness, or it can be so severe that you can hardly get out of bed.
 Contrary to popular belief, vertigo has no direct connection with heights.

 Symptoms of vertigo vary from person to person, and may include:

 - Trouble balancing

 - Nystagmus; an uncontrollable movement in the eyes